scummvm/scummvm/devtools/create_bladerunner/subtitles/README.md

 6. Export all speech audio from the game and create an Excel file (xls) with links to the audio files.
     *   You will need to have some free HDD space for this step (around 650MB).

-    *   Using a command line interface (eg MSYS2) navigate to the ScummVM repository folder and issue a command like the one below, making sure you specify the correct target language code for your requirements; supported language codes are "EN\_ANY" for English, "FR\_FRA" for French, "DE\_DEU" for German, "IT\_ITA" for Italian, "ES\_ESP" for Spanish and "RU\_RUS" for Russian (version by Fargus Multimedia).
+    *   Using a command line interface (eg. MSYS2) navigate to the ScummVM repository folder and issue a command like the one below, making sure you specify the correct target language code for your requirements; supported language codes are "EN\_ANY" for English, "FR\_FRA" for French, "DE\_DEU" for German, "IT\_ITA" for Italian, "ES\_ESP" for Spanish and "RU\_RUS" for Russian (version by Fargus Multimedia).

     *   In the following example we assume we need to export the audio from the French version of the game.
 This could take a few minutes to complete.
 Please refer to the [quotesSpreadsheetCreator](#quotesspreadsheetcreator-quotespreadsheetcreatorpy) section of this document for more command-line options for this tool.
         ```bash
-        python2.7 devtools/create_bladerunner/subtitles/quotesSpreadsheetCreator/quoteSpreadsheetCreator.py -op "/c/Westwood/Blade Runner/AUDIO_FRA" -ip "/c/Westwood/Blade Runner" -ian "devtools/create_bladerunner/subtitles/common/actornames.txt" -xwav -ld FR_FRA
+        python devtools/create_bladerunner/subtitles/quotesSpreadsheetCreator/quoteSpreadsheetCreator.py -op "/c/Westwood/Blade Runner/AUDIO_FRA" -ip "/c/Westwood/Blade Runner" -ian "devtools/create_bladerunner/subtitles/common/actornames.txt" -xwav -ld FR_FRA
         ```

 7. When you've completed the above step, an Excel file should be created in your current folder, named "out-French.xls".
 Open this file with a spreadsheet editor app (tested with Microsoft Excel 2007 and LibreOffice Calc 6.2.4) and select the "INGQUO_#.TR#" sheet.